 In 2008, the Centre celebrated its 21st birthday with a three day research event featuring Professor Robyn Weigman of Duke University as keynote speaker.
 Convenors of women’s and gender studies programs across Australia met for a celebration of feminist research and pedagogy.

 - Liv Shore, who studied in the Centre in 2001-4, is currently working at Grand Design but is also working on a project about body image with a production company called Entertain Think Inspire.
 The Mannequin Project explores the dominance of small size mannequins and the impacts on women.
-Listen to Liv talking about the value of her studies in gender and women’s ...
+Read More...
 Read more

 - Centre Background: The Centre was a University Gazetted Centre established in 1987, as a result of sustained efforts by Faculty of Arts staff.
 The remit of the Centre was to foster and support feminist scholarship and women’s equality in all spheres.
 The Centre was one of the first University level Centres focused on feminist scholarship ...
 Read more